ValksGodotTools/GodotModulesCSharp-Old/README.md

 # Godot Modules
 ## About
-A collection of useful modules and scripts that can easily be ported into other C# Godot games.
+A collection of useful modules and scripts for C# Godot games.

-The goal of this project is to figure out all the tedious / not-so-obvious stuff in game development to make game development much easier.
+## Why make this?

-I was thinking to myself, I want to make a bullet hell game, but I'm also going to be making more then just one game in the future, so that's why I created this project, so I don't have to redo the same things over and over again.
+I was thinking to myself, I want to make a bullet hell game, but I am also going to be making more then just one game in the future.
+I do not want to redo the same things over again.
 If I want multiplayer, I can just grab it from here.
 If I want a modloader, I can find it here.
-That is my motivation behind this project.
+That is the motivation behind this project.

 ## Table of Contents
 - [Modules](#modules)